rhymeas/TravelBlogr/docs/architecture/FREE_AI_STACK.md

   "tips": ["Tip 1", "Tip 2"]
 }

-Generate a realistic itinerary using ONLY the activities and restaurants listed above.` }
+Generate a realistic plan using ONLY the activities and restaurants listed above.` }
 }
 ```